kampax/PastureModel/README.md

 Here three workflows are presented to obtain available metabolic energy maps:
 1) First the bioclimatic floors are defined
+2) The climatic zones that present similar characteristics to the original study sites of the Thesis were calculated.
+3) The calculation of the available metabolic energy was made taking into account the bioclimatic floors and using the layers created in the previous step as masks.

+## 1) Definition of Bioclimatic floors
 The maps generated correspond to the bioclimatic floors following the criteria of the work of Rivas-Martínez (1987) The Rivas – Martínez criteria for delimiting bioclimatic floors in the Mediterranean region are the following: